gaib-ai/symbiotic-super-sum/README.md

     ```bash
     docker compose logs -f dvn-node-1 dvn-node-2 #... and so on
     ```
-    You should see one node successfully submit the verification, while the others will report a (safe and expected) failure because the packet was already verified by the winner of the race.
+    You should see multiple nodes successfully submitting verification transactions.
+Because the LayerZero `ReceiveUln` contract is idempotent, only the first transaction to be processed actually marks the packet as verified.
+The others are also successful on-chain but do not result in a state change.
+This "race" is a safe and expected outcome.

 2.  **Manually Run the Executor**: After a DVN node has successfully submitted its verification on Chain B, the packet is ready for delivery.
 Run the `Executor` script to complete the process.
 This script finds the verified packet and calls `lzReceive` to deliver the message to the destination OApp.
     ```bash